timmyreilly/draco/doc/howto/Register-Extension.md

 ## Create echo extension execution profile

 Each extension also need an execution profile to be set for the version.
-This will set a default execution model for the extention to be async.
+For the echo extension, this will set a default execution model for the extention to be synchronous.

 **TODO** Replace with link to other execution models